House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What’s the difference between hard and soft maple?

 The biggest difference between hard and soft maple is the hardness and density of the wood.
 Hard maple species are denser and have a higher rating on the Janka Hardness Scale.
 Also, hard maple varieties are usually lighter in color than soft maple.
-Soft maple varieties are lightweight and grow faster than hard maple, and harder varieties usually have tighter grains.
+Soft maples are lightweight and grow faster than hard maples, and harder varieties usually have tighter grains.

 divider 4